what-studio/profiling/README.md

 program at ordinary times.
 But when a client connects to the server, it starts to profile and reports the results to the all connected clients.

-Start a profling server by `remote-profile` command:
+Start a profling server by the `remote-profile` subcommand:

 ```sh
 $ profiling remote-profile webserver.py --bind 127.0.0.1:8912
 ```

-And also run a client for the server by `view` command:
+And also run a client for the server by the `view` subcommand:

 ```sh
 $ profiling view 127.0.0.1:8912